oroinc/documentation/user_guide/system_entities_leads.rst

 **Custom fields** can be created to meet specific customer needs and will be displayed in the *Additional* section.

-To create a custom field go to *System --> Entities --> Entity Management --> Lead* and click :guilabel:`Create Field` button.
+To create a custom field, go to *System --> Entities --> Entity Management --> Lead* and click :guilabel:`Create Field` button.

 Once all the necessary fields have been defined, click the button in the right top corner of the page to save the lead